lahatfield/agile-octopus/README.md

-# Agile Octopus Plunge Alerts
+# Agile Octopus Telegram Notifications

 A Python bot that watches [Octopus Energy's Agile](https://octopus.energy/smart/agile/) half-hourly electricity tariff and posts alerts to a Telegram group when prices go negative, drop to a